gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 We tend to overengineer our microservices systems, and we tend to forget that maybe with less we can achieve more.

 3 million connections are difficult to represent, they can be achieved with less than half amount of people, but even so, that is a lot.
-​

-But oh well... this is just a visualization of the number 3 million ---- 3 million connections can be easily achieved with less than half of the people here

  ![]({{ site.url }}/static/img/3millionpeople.jpg)